Lawyers are people too, you know.

 It’s a simple premise that yields big results.

-In a recent conversation with a few of our Senior Advisors, I was struck by Helen Pudlin’s approach to managing and developing legal talent.
+In a recent conversation with a few of our Strategic Advisors and Coaches, I was struck by Helen Pudlin’s approach to managing and developing legal talent.
 Having worked with her as a client before she joined the BarkerGilmore team, I knew Helen was recognized in the workplace for treating others as individuals and ensuring they were operating at their best and highest use.

 Here are a few of Helen’s secrets for motivating and bringing legal talent to peak performance levels.